 The Auditor-General's independence is established by the Constitution Act 1975.
 The Auditor-General is not subject to direction by any person about the way in which his powers and responsibilities are to be exercised.
-In conducting the audit, the Auditor-General, his staff and delegates complied with all applicable independence requirements of the Australian accounting profession.
+In conducting the audit, I and my staff and delegates have complied with the applicable independence requirements of the Australian Auditing Standards and relevant ethical pronouncements.